kurt-krueckeberg/d-docs/notes/types.md

 ### sizeof Output

-This code show the number of bypes per type using the built-in `sizeof` property:
+Using the built-in `sizeof` property, we can display the size in bytes of tyep type:

 <pre>
 #!/usr/bin/env rdmd
 import std.stdio;